Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Abstract

 \section{Abstract}

-We study homeomorphisms of tiling spaces with finite local complexity (FLC), of which suspensions of $d$-dimensional subshifts are an example, and orbit equivalence of tiling spaces with (possibly) infinite local complexity (ILC).
-In the FLC case, we construct a cohomological invariant of homeomorphisms, and show that all homeomorphisms are a combination of tiling deformations, translations, and local equivalences (MLD).
-In the ILC case, we construct a cohomological invariant in the so-called weak cohomology, and show that all orbit equivalences are combinations of tiling deformations, translations, and topological conjugacies.
+We study homeomorphisms of minimal and uniquely ergodic tiling spaces with finite local complexity (FLC), of which suspensions of (minimal and uniquely ergodic) $d$-dimensional subshifts are an example, and orbit equivalence of tiling spaces with (possibly) infinite local complexity (ILC).
+In the FLC case, we construct a cohomological invariant of homeomorphisms, and show that all homeomorphisms are a combination of tiling deformations, maps homotopic to the identity (known as \qtrans), and local equivalences (MLD).
+In the ILC case, we construct a cohomological invariant in the so-called weak cohomology, and show that all orbit equivalences are combinations of tiling deformations, \qtrans, and topological conjugacies.
 These generalize results of Parry and Sullivan to higher dimensions.
-When the tiling spaces are uniquely ergodic, we show that homeomorphisms (FLC) or orbit equivalences (ILC) are completely parametrized by the appropriate cohomological invariants.
-We also show that, under suitable cohomological conditions, continuous maps between tiling spaces are homotopic to compositions of tiling deformations and either local derivations (FLC) or factor maps (ILC).
+We also show that homeomorphisms (FLC) or orbit equivalences (ILC) are completely parametrized by the appropriate cohomological invariants.
+Finally, we show that, under suitable cohomological conditions, continuous maps between tiling spaces are homotopic to compositions of tiling deformations and either local derivations (FLC) or factor maps (ILC).

 { {\it MSC codes:} 37A20 (primary) 37B50, 52C23 (secondary)}